jugyo/pb/README.md

 PB
 ====
-PB is a Clipboard tool that provide pbcopy, pbread, pbpaste.
-It supports only Mac :)
+PB is a Clipboard tool that provides pbcopy, pbread and pbpaste.
+It supports only Mac OS X :)

 Install
 -----